-Get Free Business Leads at the Public Library
+How to Get Free Business Leads at the Public Library

 These directories aren't limited to resources like Internet reverse lookups, although such a tool can be very useful if you're looking for business leads.
 Many companies make it their business to organize information about both the company and their consumers.
 This information is compiled into a huge database, and this database is pure gold for any salesperson looking to create a new lead list.

 A Word About Databases

 While most hard-copy business directories are located in the Reference section of the public library, you should still ask your Reference librarian which databases they carry and where to find them.
-If your local library doesn't have the directory you need, then place a request with the librarian because very often the librarian will be able to subscribe to the source you're looking for.
+If your local library doesn't have the directory you need, then place a request with the librarian because very often they will be able to subscribe to the source you're looking for.